LiveDuo/destack/Readme.md

 **Note:** If you are installing npm packages into the plugin remember to install with `--legacy-peer-deps`.
 If you missed that remember to delete `node_modules/react` and `node_modules/react-dom` folders and run step 5 again.
 If you know a better way to do this please let me know.
 </details>

+## How is this possible?

+This project was none's bright idea.
+It was not something that was planned and design in depth in advance.
+Instead it was evolved out of the need and enjoyment of using some amazing tools and prototype quickly.
+These projects heavily improved my developer life and a few of my friends'.

+> Next.js 🅧 ➕ Tailwind CSS 🍃 ➕ Grapes.js 🍇 = 💣💣

+Please go and show these projects some love (⭐️).
+Don't forget to check out [Tailblocks.cc](https://tailblocks.cc/), without Mert's amazing designs none of this would have been possible.

 ## Upcoming Tasks
 - [ ] Fix forms blocks (tailwind HTML & icons)